Updated in 2019 🙂

 How to Write a Recipe

 If you’re a food blogger, chances are that your blog is about recipes.
 Writing recipes in a clear, professional format is crucial.
-I refer to this very useful post when I’m hung up on writing a recipe in the correct format.

 A few key things to remember: